tritemio/FRETBursts/README.md

 **FRETBursts** is an open-source toolkit for analysis of single-molecule FRET data acquired by single and multi-spot confocal systems.

-FRETBursts aims to be a reference implementation for state-ot-the-art algorithms commonly used in smFRET burst analysis.
+FRETBursts aims to be a reference implementation for state-of-the-art algorithms commonly used in smFRET burst analysis.

 As input data, both single laser excitation and 2-laser Alternating Excitation